akaimxntis/SPDPartyBot/README.md

 1. Invite channel
 2. Log channel
-3. Host role
+3. Command channel, optional but recommended if the Host role will use `/party hub`
+4. Host role
-4. Staff role
+5. Staff role
-5. Language
+6. Language
-6. Timezone
+7. Timezone

 Then go to the channel where you want the Hub and use: